 Cleaning your CPAP Mask can improve your health by getting rid of debris and other residues that can cause allergies or sickness.
 Some of the items cleaning can remove include dead skin cells, oils, dirt, and bacteria.
-Keeping your CPAP Mask clean not only keeps you from getting sick, but It also helps extend the life of your mask, meaning it requires fewer replacements.
-Plus, it helps create a better seal for a more comfortable experience.
+Keeping your CPAP Mask clean not only keeps you from getting sick, but it also helps extend the life of your mask and create a better seal for a more comfortable experience.

 We can all agree that we prefer our CPAP Masks to be clean, but what are the best ways to do so?
 What are the best products to use?

 CPAP Cleaner Must-Haves